agata-wkw/Epilepsy-Detection-using-Convolutional-Neural-Networks-TensorFlow/README.md

 datasets have varying numbers of electrodes and are sampled at 5000 Hz, with recorded voltages referenced to an electrode outside the brain.
-Since the number of electrodes and the recording conditions differ across patients, you will train a different classifier for each patient.
+Since the number of electrodes and the recording conditions differ across patients, you will train a different CNN classifier for each patient.